-Blending human skin and technology together, biomechanical tattoo is the exploration of the answer to one of the deepest questions: What does it mean to be human?
+Blending human skin and technology together, the biomechanical tattoo is the exploration of the answer to one of the deepest questions: What does it mean to be human?

 Along with other contemporary tattooing styles, the sketchy style is growing increasingly popular.

 In a sketch-style tattoo, the artist works on your skin like an artist working on canvas.

 Sketchy tattoos appeal to those who love the raw, abstract lines of a sketch.

 With this technique, you can fit your own tattoo motif or choose from a wide array of classic tattoo designs and brings a new, original twist to it.

 Etching tattoos, made up of lines and shades that look like they were cut from wood, are a new trend.